ssha-org/ssha_web/content/conference.md

 <br />
 <i>Richard Sutch Student Travel Awards</i>

-The _Richard Sutch Student Travel Awards_ application will be available for the 2023 SSHA annual conference in June of 2023.
+The _Richard Sutch Student Travel Awards_ application will be available for the 2023 SSHA annual conference on June 15th, 2023.
 <br />
 ### **FUTURE CONFERENCES**